palmercluff/computer-science-essentials/README.md

 - `apt-get install default-jdk` (Linux) Installs the Java development kit (javac).
 - Emacs text-mode: mark whole buffer with `C-x h` (or `M-x mark-whole-buffer`).
 - Emacs copy and paste: Press `Ctrl-Space` to mark start of block.
 Move cursor until end of block.
 Press `Alt-w` to copy.
 Move to insert position.
 Press `Ctrl-y` to paste.
+- Add new user to sudo group: `usermod -a -G sudo user_account`.